Start your teaching journey with How to get into teaching, a practical guide designed to support your path to a rewarding career in education.

 Gaining QTS will give you parity with other qualified teachers across the country.
 It will also enable you to teach in any school in the UK, whether it’s an independent or a maintained school, and will allow you to teach at any level.

-This is a part-time course designed for those already working in the diverse and rewarding further education and skills sector.
-You may be teaching in:
+The Level 5 Diploma in Further Education and Skills is a two-year, part-time qualification designed for professionals already working in the further education and skills sector.

 This route to gaining QTS is as follows: